isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 - Which municipalities in Portugal have the highest areas of cultivated vineyars?
     - data source: Instituto Nacional de Estatístca, [www.ine.pt](https://www.ine.pt/xportal/xmain?xpid=INE&xpgid=ine_base_dados)
     - You can search for equivalent data in the portal of statistics office of your country
-- Which country have the highest production of cereals globaly?
+- Which country have the highest production of cereals globally?
     - data source: [FAOSTAT](https://fenix.fao.org/faostat/internal/en/#data/QCL)
-- Which cities in Europe have the higest concentration of particles PM10 in the atnosphere, causig health risk?
+- Which cities in Europe have the highest concentration of particles PM10 in the atmosphere, causing health risk?
     - data source: [EEA](https://discomap.eea.europa.eu/App/AirQualityHRACities/index.html)

 It is possible that, in order to represent your data on a map, you need to associate it with a spatial layer from a different source.
-For example, to represent data for cities, you may need to find a map layer with cities, and make data joins between the spatial layer and the data table with tehe variables of interest.
+For example, to represent data for cities, you may need to find a map layer with cities, and make data joins between the spatial layer and the data table with the variables of interest.